Skip to content

 Unix systems (Linux / MacOSX) should have the ssh-keygen command.

--t specifies the type of encryption, RSA recommended
+-t specifies the type of encryption, ed25519 recommended by GitHub

 -C to add your GitHub email address to the SSH key